donejs/donejs/docs/place-my-order.md

 - `states` will return a list of all available states by calling `State.getList({})`
 - `state` is a string property set to `null` by default (no selection).
 Additionally, when `state` is changed we will remove the dependent `city` selection.
-- `cities` will return `null` if no state has been selected; otherwise, it will load all the cities for a given state by sending `state` as a query paramater (which will make a request like [http://localhost:8080/api/cities?state=IL](ttp://localhost:8080/api/cities?state=IL))
+- `cities` will return `null` if no state has been selected.
+Otherwise, it will load all the cities for a given state by sending `state` as a query paramater (which will make a request like [http://localhost:8080/api/cities?state=IL](ttp://localhost:8080/api/cities?state=IL))
 - `city` is a simple string, set to `null` by default
 - `restaurants` will always be `null` unless both a `city` and a `state` are selected.
 If both are selected, it will set the `address.state` and `address.city` query parameters which will return a list of all restaurants whose address matches those parameters.

 ### Create a test

-View models that are decoupled from the actual presentation make it easy to test.
+View models that are decoupled from the presentation layer are easy to test.
 We will use [QUnit](http://qunitjs.com/) as the testing framework by loading a StealJS-friendly wrapper (`steal-qunit`).
-When we generated the component we already got a fully working test page for the component which can be opened at [http://localhost:8080/pmo/restaurant/list/test.html](http://localhost:8080/src/restaurant/list/test.html).
-Currently, the existing tests are failing because we updated the view model but in this chapter we will create some unit tests for the new functionality.
+The component generator created a fully working test page for the component, which can be opened at [http://localhost:8080/pmo/restaurant/list/test.html](http://localhost:8080/src/restaurant/list/test.html).
+Currently, the tests will fail because we changed the view model, but in this section we will create some unit tests for the new functionality.

 #### Fixtures: Create fake data

 Unit tests should be able to run by themselves without the need for an API server.
 This is where [fixtures](http://canjs.com/docs/can.fixture.html) come in.
-Fixtures allow us to mock requests to the REST API with data that we can use in the test or in demo pages.
-Some default fixtures will be provided for every generated model.
-Now we can add fake data by updating `src/models/fixtures/state.js` to:
+Fixtures allow us to mock requests to the REST API with data that we can use tests or demo pages.
+Default fixtures will be provided for every generated model.
+Now we'll add more realistic fake data by updating `src/models/fixtures/state.js` to:

 ```js
 import fixture from 'can-connect/fixture/';